Why your marketing messaging isn't landing

 Maybe the exec team doesn't see the value in research.
 Maybe there's no budget.
 Maybe you're a mid-level marketer and you simply don't have the authority to slow the launch train down.

 Customer data—research quotes, competitor analysis, usage patterns—can be incredibly powerful in breaking internal deadlocks.
 When you can point to what actual buyers said in interviews, it's harder for the highest paid person in the room to overrule you.
+But when you don't have that data, the HiPPO wins.
+And sometimes, your job becomes "ship what they asked for" rather than "ship what's right."

 Email threads that go in circles.
 Slack arguments where the same points get made over and over.
 Meetings where you think you've reached a decision, only to have someone reopen the debate the next day.